-40. CAPITAL RISK MANAGEMENT
+42. CAPITAL RISK MANAGEMENT

 The objectives of the Company when managing capital are to safeguard its ability to continue as a going concern so that it can continue to provide returns for shareholders and benefits for stakeholders, and to maintain a strong capital base to support the sustained development of its business.

-The Company is not subject to any externally imposed capital requirements.
+The capital structure of the Company consists of shareholders' equity and surplus on revaluation of property, plant and equipment.
+Shareholders' equity consist of share capital, capital reserve and unappropriated profit.
 The Company manages its capital structure by monitoring return on net assets and makes adjustments to it in the light of changes in economic conditions.
-In order to maintain or adjust the capital structure, the Company may adjust the dividend payment to the shareholders or issue new shares.
-The Company's overall strategy remains unchanged from previous year.
+In order to maintain or adjust the capital structure, the Company may adjust the amount of dividend paid to the shareholders or issue new shares.
+The Company's overall strategy remains unchanged from 2018.